mirage/mirage-www/tmpl/wiki/tutorial-lwt.md

 This is in `lwt/src/stream_server.ml` in the repository.
 Build with target `stream_server`.

-Notice, in the provided solution, the usage of `f` in `map`: only when `f` returns does the next element is polled and treated.
+Notice, in the provided solution, the usage of `f` in `map`: only when `f` returns is the next element polled and treated.
 (The same remark applies to the predicate function `p` in `filter`.)
 This means that the elements of the stream are processed serially.

 The `Lwt_stream` library actually provides a number of processing functions.
 Some functions are suffixed with `_s` meaning that they operate sequentially over the elements, other with `_p` meaning that they operate in parallel over the elements.
 The module `Lwt_list` uses the same suffixing policy.